iconara/bigshift/README.md

 You can provide GCP credentials either with the environment variable `GOOGLE_APPLICATION_CREDENTIALS` or with the `--gcp-credentials` argument.
 These must be a path to a JSON file that contains a public/private key pair for a GCP user.
 The best way to obtain this is to create a new service account and choose JSON as the key type when prompted.
 See the [GCP documentation](https://cloud.google.com/docs/authentication/production#obtaining_and_providing_service_account_credentials_manually) for more information.

+If Bigshift is run directly on Compute Engine, Kubernetes Engine or App Engine flexible environment, the embedded service account will be used instead.
+Please note the service account will need to have the `cloud-platform` authorization scope as detailed in the [Storage Transfer Service documentation](https://cloud.google.com/storage-transfer/docs/create-client#scope).

 If you haven't used Storage Transfer Service with your destination bucket before it might not have the right permissions setup, see below under [Troubleshooting](#insufficientpermissionswhentransferringtogcs) for more information.

 ### AWS credentials